e5k/e5k.github.io/pages/tephraprob/tephraprob.md

 TephraProb is a toolbox of Matlab functions designed to produce scenario-based probabilistic hazard assessments for ground tephra accumulation based on the <a href="https://github.com/ljc-geo/tephra2" target="_blank">Tephra2</a> model.
 The toolbox includes a series of graphical user interfaces that collect, analyse and pre--process input data, create distributions of eruption source parameters based on a wide range of probabilistic eruption scenarios, run Tephra2 using the generated input scenarios and provide results as exceedence probability maps, probabilistic isomass maps and hazard curves.

 TephraProb is maintained on <a href="https://github.com/e5k/TephraProb" target="_blank">GitHub</a> and was published in <a href="https://appliedvolc.springeropen.com/articles/10.1186/s13617-016-0050-5" target="_blank">Journal of Applied Volcanology</a> as *Biass S, Bonadonna C, Connor L, Connor C (2016) TephraProb: a Matlab package for probabilistic hazard assessments of tephra fallout.
-J Appl Volcanol 5:1–16. *.
+J Appl Volcanol 5:1–16*.

 This page provides the basic user-manual and archives all updates in the form of blog posts.

 ## User manual
 The complete user manual for TephraProb is available <a href="{{ site.baseurl }}/files/tephraprob_man.pdf" target="_blank">here</a>.
 Please note that the user manual provides an in-depth review of the functionalities based on the initial version of TephraProb.
-Be sure to check to blog to see more recent additions.
+Be sure to check the blog to see more recent additions.

 ## Video tutorial
 Video tutorial were compiled [here]({{ site.baseurl }}/pages/tephraprob-videos).